Piyusha1996/INDE-577/README.md

 I will be implementing these algorithms from scratch and also making use of popular libraries such as Scikit-Learn and Tensorflow.
 My projects will include both supervised and unsupervised learning algorithms, with a focus on real-world applications.

+## Course Description

+This course covered a range of topics, including supervised and unsupervised learning, and reinforcement learning.
+The tools used in this course include Python version 3.6 or higher, pandas, NumPy, Matplotlib, scikit-learn, and TensorFlow.

+## Instructor

+Randy Davila, PhD
+Adjunct Faculty
+Department of Computational and Applied Mathematics 6100 Main St. Houston, TX 77005
+Email: rrd6@rice.edu

+## Further Reading

+- Hands-On Machine Learning with Scikit-learn, Keras, and Tensorflow
+- An Introduction to Statistical Learning: with Applications in R
+- Deep Learning Illustrated: A Visual, Interactive Guide to Artificial Intelligence
+- Python Basics: A Practical Introduction to Python3
+- Python Machine Learning